timm/shape/src/tab.md

 Returns a row that is far away from row `r1`.

-- To avoid extreme outliers, we only go `MY.tab.far` away from `r1`.
+- To avoid extreme outliers, we only go `MY.tab.far` away from `r1` (usually, no more than 90% towards the most distant point)
 - This function:
   - Searchers everything in `i.rows`
   - Computes distance using all the optimization `i.the.x`.